lmg8/Math-Wars/README.md

 # Fair Use Act Disclaimer

 This desktop app is for educational purposes only and contains copyrighted material whose use has not been specifically authorized by the copyright owner.
+Copyright Disclaimer Under Section 107 of the Copyright Act in 1976; Allowance is made for "Fair Use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
+Fair use is a use permitted by copyright statute that might otherwise be infringing.
+Non-profit, educational or personal use tips the balance in favor of fair use.

+All rights and credit go directly to its rightful owners.
+No copyright infringement intended.

 Models, music, and sound are property of and all rights reserved by STAR WARS © & ™ LUCASFILM LTD.